-The experienced team of 4 group supervisors meets regularly in order to share feedback and foster supportive working practice within the Clinic.
+The experienced team of 6 group supervisors meets regularly in order to share feedback and foster supportive working practice within the Clinic.
 These meetings are open to all supervisors involved in the work of the Clinic.

 The Chair of the Clinic Committee took part in the Induction Day for incoming Year 1 trainees in September and the Training Open Day in the spring and met regularly with the Training Committee.
-The Clinic Committee was represented at the Assessment Training Session in November 2016.
+The Clinic Committee was represented at the Assessment Training Session in November 2019.

 The administrative staff (Pat Blackett, Senior Administrator and Janet Wishart, Administrative Assistant) have provided invaluable support to the Clinic.
 They are the first port of call for patients and anyone wanting to use the Guild clinic.
-They also liaise with Clinic staff, other Guild committees, external organisations and agencies.
+They also liaise with Clinic Chair for the Clinic management, external organisations and agencies.
 They deal effectively with administrative and financial matters and make sure that the Clinic operates smoothly on a day to day basis.
+The Chair is a member of the Finance Committee.

-The Head of Fundraising and Development has raised funds for the clinic and helped oversee clinic activities, including budget planning, outputs and patient outcomes.
+In the increasingly difficult environment of the year 2020, the Head of Fundraising and Development has raised funds for the clinic and helped oversee clinic activities, including budget and project planning, and overseeing outputs and patient outcomes.